Previous Posts

 • SVC: How it works: Split Cluster

 [2019 edit – now referred to as Stretched Cluster] ORIGINALLY POSTED 22nd June 2009 35,919 views on developerworks – TOP 10 POST I thought it was worth spending a few minutes describing a feature that SVC has been supporting for just over a year now.
-Call it what you want, “Split Cluster”, “Split I/O Group”, [Read More]
+Call it what you want, “Split Cluster”, “Split I/O Group”, “Hyper-swap”, “Pork” (Sorry HAM).
+After HDS made such a wet fish splash about the wonders of clustered storage, which turned out to be just a method to mirror between two USP-V controllers, with some host software that allowed you to failover between the two should… [Read More]

 SVC: How it works: Split Cluster